 Homework is supposed to be for kids, not parents.
 Here’s how to help your child take more responsibility for his work – and take some pressure off yourself:

 John Rosemond, a family psychologist and author of Ending the Homework Hassle, offers these guidelines:

 A is for “All By Myself”: “Put the child in a private space.
 Homework shouldn’t be done in a family area like the kitchen or the homework itself will soon become a family affair,” says Rosemond.

 B is for “Back Off”: “Be very conservative about the amount of help you give your child.
 Be available to consult, but not to give answers,” advises Rosemond.
 Younger children may need a little more guidance when they fi rst start doing homework.
 However, Rosemond suggests that even young kids can study spelling words or vocabulary alone by speaking the words into a tape recorder, pausing for a few seconds, then saying the answer on tape.
 They can replay the tape later, practicing their own answers during the pauses.

 C is for “Call it Quits at a Reasonable Hour”: Give your child a deadline.
 Rosemond says children shouldn’t do homework after 8 p.m.
 Unfinished work simply goes back to school the next day.
-Most of the time, your child really shouldn’t need to stay up late to finish schoolwork.
-Teachers generally follow National Education Association (NEA) guidelines of 10 minutes of nightly homework per year of schooling, through early middle school.
-That means fi rst-graders should have 10 minutes of homework, while sixth-graders should have about 60 minutes.
+Your child really shouldn’t need to stay up late to finish schoolwork.